evanbell123/ptspot-web/README.md

 # ptspot-web
-Web app for finding and reviewing personal fitness trainers
+RESTful Web Service and web client for finding and reviewing personal fitness trainers.